-Middlebury Rowing is a competitive club program, founded in 1988.
-Competing against the top teams in New England and the nation, the team has built on a tradition of grit and determination to medal at events in the Head of the Charles Regatta, Dad Vails Regatta, New England Rowing Championships, and many others.
+Middlebury College Crew is a competitive club program, founded in 1988.
+Competing against the top teams in New England and across the nation, the team has built a tradition of grit and determination over three decades, and have medaled at events in the Head of the Charles, Dad Vail Regatta, New England Rowing Championships, and the American Collegiate Rowing Association Championship, among others.

 Both the men and women seek to advance this tradition every day.
-Emphasizing physical fitness, team dynamics, and academic focus, our rowers are pushed to succeed on and off the water and be an example of a Middlebury student-athlete.
+Operating as one team, we emphasize physical fitness, developing a positive team culture based on mutual respect and inclusivity, and academic focus.
+Our rowers are pushed to succeed on and off the water and to be an example of a Middlebury student-athlete.

 Unique to many rowing programs across New England, Middlebury Crew is proud to be a no barrier, full acceptance program.
-All prospective athletes, no matter the experience, abilities, or economic aid, will be accepted onto the team.
+All prospective athletes, no matter the experience, ability, or financial need, will be accepted and supported on our team.

-The team rows on beautiful Lake Dunmore, in the town of Salisbury, VT, located about 20 minutes south of the Middlebury College campus.
-Besides the pristine water, the autumnal views, sunrises, and sunsets highlight practices and regattas, becoming a staple of the program
+Middlebury Crew calls beautiful Lake Dunmore it's home, located just 15 minutes south of campus in the town of Salisbury on the edge of the Green Mountains.
+The pristine water, the autumnal views, sunrises, and sunsets highlight practices and regattas, becoming a staple of the program.